New AI tools can record your medical appointment or draft a message from your doctor

 In Buffalo, New York, a different AI tool misheard Dr. Lauren Bruckner when she told a teenage cancer patient it was a good thing she didn’t have an allergy to sulfa drugs.
 The AI-generated note said, “Allergies: Sulfa.”

-The tool “totally misunderstood the conversation,” Bruckner said.
+The tool “totally misunderstood the conversation,” said Bruckner, chief medical information officer at Roswell Park Comprehensive Cancer Center.
 “That doesn’t happen often, but clearly that’s a problem.”

 WHAT ABOUT THE HUMAN TOUCH?